Winners of the past ZKZ Awards

 Award:

-Chang Che-chia, Academia Sinica, Taiwan.
+Chang Che-chia, (Academia Sinica).
 “The Myth of Rhubarb: The Strategic Rationale and Cultural Implications of China’s Prohibitions on the Export of Rhubarb to Britain and Russia in the Qing Period,” Bulletin of the Institute of Modern History, Academia Sinica, 47 (March 2005): 43–100.

 Junior Awards:

-1. Carla Nappi, Montana State University.
+Carla Nappi (Montana State University).
 “On Yeti and Being Just: Carving the Borders of Humanity in Early Modern China,” in Anne Vallely and Aaron Gross, eds.
 Animal Others and the Human Imagination, New York: Columbia University Press, 2012.

-2. Wu Yu-chuan, Wellcome Trust Center for the History of Medicine, University College London.
+Wu Yu-chuan (University College London).
 “Disappearing Anger: The Psychological Experiment on Anger among Formosan Aborigines Conducted by Fujisawa Shigeru in Late Colonial Taiwan,”Xin shixue 18–2 (2007): 103–155.

 2005 (11th ICHSEA, Munich, Germany)